Measurement-Induced Dynamical Quantum Thermalization: Model and Time-Evolution Method

 An important choice is that of the initial state.
 In the present study, we consider only pure states of the entire system $\mathcal{S}\otimes\mathcal{R}$, as those states pose the thermalization problem in the most extreme form: the evolution from a zero-entropy state to thermal behavior at long times.
 We note in passing that, in this case, the entanglement entropy of the system $S_\mathcal{S}$ is identical to the entropy of the rest $\mathcal{R}$~\cite{araki_entropy_1970}.
 Among pure states, we investigated two classes: states whose energy spectrum is narrow, $\Delta E \ll \braket{E}$, and states with broad energy spectrum, $\Delta E \lesssim \braket{E}$.
 The spectrum is defined as the distribution of expansion coefficients of the initial state $\ket{\psi_0}$ into the (discrete) energy eigenbasis via $\ket{\psi_0} = \sum_E \ket{E} \braket{E|\psi_0} = \sum_E c_E \ket{E}$.
 Narrow-spectrum states are approximate energy eigenstates, i.e., coherent superpositions of many-body eigenstates with nearly equal energy, which may be compatible with the ETH \cite{Posazhennikova2018}.
 For the broad-spectrum states, we chose occupation-number eigenstates of single-particle levels, which are not Hamiltonian eigenstates due to the transition amplitude $J$ and the inter-level interaction $U^\prime$.
 Such states do not fulfill the ETH conditions.
-The spectra of representative narrow-band and broad-band states are shown in Fig.~\ref{fig:spectra}.
+The spectra of representative narrow-band and broad-band states are shown in Figure~\ref{fig:spectra}.

-\section{Entanglement entropy}
+\section{Entanglement Entropy}

-Here we present the entanglement entropy $S(t)$ for the subsystem $(\mathcal{S}:\, i\geq 3)$ comprized of the levels $i\geq 3$ of our system (i.e., the occupation numbers of the levels $i=3,\,4,\,5$ are the measured observables), as computed using the method described in section~\ref{sec:model_method}.
+\textls[-25]{Here, we present the entanglement entropy $S(t)$ for the subsystem $(\mathcal{S}:\, i\geq 3)$ comprising the levels $i\geq 3$ of our system (i.e., the occupation numbers of the levels $i=3,\,4,\,5$ are the measured observables), as computed using the method described in Section~\ref{sec:model_method}. }

-\subsection{Broad energy spectrum}
+\subsection{Broad Energy Spectrum}